CIBC-Internal/python/Doc/distutils/examples.rst

     >>> metadata.description
     'Easily download, build, install, upgrade, and uninstall Python packages'

-Notice that the class can also be instanciated with a metadata file path to loads its values::
+Notice that the class can also be instantiated with a metadata file path to loads its values::

     >>> pkg_info_path = 'distribute-0.6.8-py2.7.egg-info'